Lenzs Law - Definition, Formula, Examples, Applications, FAQs

 This indicates that the direction of an induced field's back EMF opposes the changing current that causes it.
 D.J.
 Griffiths summed it up this way: "Nature despises change."

 It's a qualitative law that describes the direction of generated current but not the amplitude of it.
-Many electromagnetic phenomena, such as direction of voltage induced in an inductor by changing current, or the drag force of eddy currents imparted on moving objects in a magnetic field, are predicted by Lenz law.
+Many electromagnetic phenomena, such as the direction of voltage induced in an inductor by changing current, or the drag force of eddy currents imparted on moving objects in a magnetic field, are predicted by Lenz law.

 Lenz Law Examples:

-In a copper or aluminium pipe, large magnetic fields can cause counter-rotating currents.
+In a copper or aluminum pipe, large magnetic fields can cause counter-rotating currents.
 Dropping the magnet through the pipe demonstrates this.
 When the magnet is dropped within the pipe, it descends at a slower rate than when it is dropped outside the pipe.

 The right-hand rule can be used to determine the direction of an induced current, which shows which direction of current flow creates a magnetic field that opposes the direction of changing flux through the loop.
 When the flux is growing in the instances below, the induced field opposes it.
 If it is decreasing, the induced field opposes the change by acting in the same direction as the applied field.

-JEE Main Highest Scoring Chapters & Topics
+NEET Highest Scoring Chapters & Topics

 Download E-book